Johnson C. Smith University: Academics

+Metropolitan College offers accelerated undergraduate degree programs to adults with courses available on-campus and online.

 James B. Duke Memorial Library

-The James B. Duke Memorial Library was built in 1967 in memory of James Buchanan Duke, a major benefactor to the university.
+The James B. Duke Memorial Library was built in 1967 in memory of Duke, a major benefactor to the university.
 Carnegie Library, the existing library at that time, was not large enough to meet the expanding academic programming and increasing enrollment.
 In 1998, the library completed a $7 million yearlong modernization and reconstruction to allow the building to serve as an information hub in a digital age.